Kruševac Fortress: Archaeological site

 The best-preserved part of Prince Lazar's former capital is the palace church of St. Stephen, Lazarica.
 Little is left today of the Hard town of Kruševac, as it was called by Constantine of Kostenets.
 Today, the surviving remains consist of the Donjon Tower, through which one entered the city, and part of the eastern wall.
 Inside the towers today are a hallway with a staircase still remains; this once gave access to higher levels and to an exit onto the city walls.
 One of the curiosities of this particular tower was that it was plastered with pebbles, a rare style and probably one of the reasons that prompted the Turks to name the fortress "Colorful City".
 The area of the former fortress has been converted into a park and now holds a museum.
 The park is almost entirely neglected, except around the church.
 The walls and buildings remains are very poorly preserved and unmarked, with no protection from vandals.
-Parts of the walls were torn down during the last century down to build houses; stone from the fortress was probably used in constructing nearby homes.
+Parts of the walls were torn down during the last century to build houses; stone from the fortress was probably used in constructing nearby homes.

 Kruševac Fortress was declared a Monument of Culture of Exceptional Importance in 1979, and it is now protected by the Republic of Serbia.